natashabatalha/PandExo/docs/installation.rst

 Installation
 ==============
 .. warning::
-    Before reading further, if you do not wish to install `PandExo`,\
+    Before reading further, if you do not wish to install PandExo,\
-    there is an online version of the code at \
+    there is an online version of the code here here at \
-    PSU Science and NASA GSFC.
+    `PSU Science <http://pandexo.science.psu.edu:1111>`_ or here at NASA GSFC.

 Installation Procedure
 ----------------------